 - Recordkeeping: Out of all the recordkeeping violations, applicant data is the most vulnerable due to the complexity of data tracking.
 Collecting and retaining proper applicant data has four primary components.
 In the event of an OFCCP audit, having applicant data on file can better tell the “story” for each applicant during the selection process (e.g., did not meet basic qualifications, phone screened, interviewed, offered, etc.).

-Although the Fair Chance for Jobs Act was passed December 17, 2019, to date, more than 35 states and 100+ cities and counties nationwide have adopted official efforts to “ban the box” or eliminate questions regarding convictions or arrest records so that employers consider a job candidate’s qualifications first.
-Find more information on which states have adopted Ban the Box Laws.
-As of December 2021, the law prohibits most federal agencies and contractors from requesting information about arrest and conviction records from a job applicant prior to offering the job to the applicant.
+To date, more than 35 states and 100+ cities and counties nationwide have adopted official efforts to “ban the box” or eliminate questions regarding convictions and arrest records so that employers consider a job candidate’s qualifications first.
+While ban-the-box laws primarily effect the private sector, a December 2021 law now prohibits most federal agencies and contractors from requesting information about arrest and conviction records from a job applicant prior to a job offer.

 Pre-Employment Drug Screening

 Now that marijuana is legal for medical and/or recreational use or decriminalized in the majority of states, U.S. territories, and D.C., laws related to pre-employment drug screening have also changed.
 These laws also vary by state.
 Be sure to know how the laws impact candidates and new hires in the states where your employees work and live prior to the recruiting process.

 Make Sure Recruiters Toe the Line